piekarsky/Exploratory-Data-Analysis-of-Bike-Sharing-Systems-in-Warsaw/README.md

 An overview of the most important attributes included in this set used in the analysis and visualization is presented below:

-- uid - identifier of the bike station
+- uid - identifier of a bike station
 - bikes - the number of bikes at a station
 - bike_racks - the number of racks at a station
 - free_racks - the number of free positions at a station